jll63/yomm2/docs/reference/generator.md

 Unlike virtual functions, the slots cannot be determined by looking at a single translation unit; the entire program has to be examined before the slots are known.
-By default, method dispatch reads the slots from variables set by ->`update`.
+By default, method dispatch reads the slots from variables set by [`update`](/yomm2/reference/update.html).
 The additional reads put open methods at a disadvantage, compared to ordinary virtual functions.

 `write_static_offsets` generates C++ code that enables method dispatch to use